 What's more, researchers found that when the mice were exposed to farm dust, they produced a protein in their lungs called A20.
 When they deactivated this protein, these mice had a normal allergic response to the dust mites.

-Researchers confirmed these findings with human surveys where they found that people who suffer from allergies and asthma have a deficiency in their A20 protein.
+Researchers confirmed these findings with human surveys where they found that people who suffer from allergies and asthma have a deficiency in A20 protein.
 Finally, they took a look at the kids growing up on farms who develop asthma and allergies.
-You guessed it — those kids have a mutation in their A20 gene that impedes the production of the A20 protein.
+You guessed it — those kids have a mutation in their A20 gene that impedes the production of A20 protein.